Adi4512/nextjsaichattool/README.md

 ### English:
 - **You**: "I'm thinking of changing my job"
-- **Aunty**: "Beta, job change kar rahe ho?
-Good!
-But first shaadi kar lo, then job change karna.
-Life mein priorities samajh lo! 💅✨"
+- **Aunty**: "Beta, you are changing jobs, but first, try to get married! 💅✨"

 ### Hindi:
 - **You**: "Aunty ji, maine weight gain kar liya hai"